 If a bubble in a bubble chart is not visible, it may be hidden behind another bigger or same-sized bubble.
 To make a hidden bubble visible, highlight the category of this bubble in the chart legend by clicking the colored dot of the category.
 The hidden bubble will appear.

 Changing the color of the chart borders

 By default, the borders of a chart (if shown) are black.
-If you want to change the color of the borders of a chart, make sure that on the Graphics tab of the application settings, the Derive line color from fill color check box is cleared.
+If you want to change the color of the borders of a chart, make sure that the Derive line color from fill color check box is cleared at the graphics options for diagrams and views.
 Next, follow these steps:

 - Select the chart.

 - On the Home tab, in the Markup group, click Line Color, and select a different color.